qdrant/landing_page/qdrant-landing/content/articles/dataset-quality.md

 We already have some tricks and techniques for detecting errors in such datasets.
 For instance, we can calculate some statistics and compare one with another, we rather know how to treat the results.

-But currently, solving a problem involving text or image data you will probably stick with deep learning models and more likely obtain better results.
+But currently, solving a problem involving texts or images you will probably stick with deep learning models and most likely obtain better results.
 Neural networks produce features on their own, and it is much more difficult to make any assumptions about their meaning and desired distribution.
 Therefore, classical approaches don’t work for them.